PBorocz/raindrop-io-py/README.md

 ### Unreleased

+- CHANGED: The `Collection`, `Raindrop` and `Tag` "remove" method is now "delete" to more accurately match with RaindropIO's API).

 ### v0.0.14 - 2023-02-09

 - FIXED: `Raindrop.cache.size` and `Raindrop.cache.created` attributes are now optional (RaindropIO's API doesn't always provide them).